Erin’s Recipe Rundown

 Make the Mashed Potatoes

-- Drain the potatoes and return them to the pot.
-Add the butter, milk, parmesan cheese, sharp cheddar cheese, salt, pepper and garlic powder.
-Use a potato masher to mash the potatoes, and mix together until totally smooth.
-Stir in the egg yolk until evenly combined.
+- Mash the potatoes: Drain the potatoes then return them to the pot.
+Add the butter, milk, parmesan cheese, sharp cheddar cheese, salt, pepper, and garlic powder.
+Mash with a potato masher then mix until smooth.
+Stir in the egg yolk until well-combined.
+Set mashed potatoes to the side until you’re ready to assemble the dish.

 Make the Meat Filling